 5 – Firth of Forth, near Edinburgh: The closest dive site from my home.
 I discovered it quite recently, and took the opportunity to test there my first own dry suit.
 I need to go back as it was quite promising and the opportunity to meet Atlantic grey seals close to the Isle of May reserve sounds exciting.
 Watch here my video of scuba diving in the Firth of Forth.

 - St Kilda: far way in the Outer Hebrides Islands, it is a true adventure to be taken with a chartered boat from Oban.
-It is famous for its Sgarbhstas submarine arch.
+It is famous for its Sgarbhstas submarine arch below the island itself.

-- Shetland Islands: More wreck diving in far Northern Scotland
+- Shetland Islands: wreck diving in far Northern Scotland

-- Small Isles: More scenic diving in West Scotland.
+- Small Isles: scenic diving in West Scotland.